Dr Erin Harvey

 Funding body Hunter Medical Research Institute

-Project Team Conjoint Professor Peter Gibson, Associate Professor Vanessa Murphy, Professor Vanessa McDonald, Associate Professor Adam Collison, Conjoint Associate Professor Anne Vertigan, Doctor Megan Jensen, Doctor Dennis Thomas, Professor Jay Horvat, Professor Maralyn Foureur, Professor Leigh Kinsman, Professor Liz Holliday, Doctor Erin Harvey, Ms Alycia Jacob, Professor Joerg Mattes, Graeme Zosky, Wilfried Karmaus, Michele Goldman, Dr Craig Dalton
+Project Team Professor Peter Gibson, Professor Vanessa Murphy, Professor Vanessa McDonald, Associate Professor Adam Collison, Conjoint Associate Professor Anne Vertigan, Doctor Megan Jensen, Doctor Dennis Thomas, Professor Jay Horvat, Professor Maralyn Foureur, Professor Leigh Kinsman, Professor Liz Holliday, Doctor Erin Harvey, Ms Alycia Jacob, Professor Joerg Mattes, Graeme Zosky, Wilfried Karmaus, Michele Goldman, Dr Craig Dalton

 Scheme Research Grant